EXCLUSIVE-Huawei to expand smart car partnership with Changan to chips -sources

 The sources declined to be identified as they were not authorised to speak to media.

+Changan, which has partnerships with Ford Motor Co F.N and Mazda Motor 7261.T in addition to making its own cars, has been working on developing its own chips but has not made much progress, two sources said.

-Their current smart car partnership calls for Huawei to be in charge of the vehicle's operating system and cabin technologies while Changan would be in charge of vehicle design and engineering.
+Huawei and Changan's current smart car partnership calls for the tech giant to be in charge of the vehicle's operating system and cabin technologies while the automaker would be in charge of vehicle design and engineering.

+Two sources said the partnership would build cars that would target the mid to high-end market, competing with Tesla Inc TSLA.O and Nio Inc NIO.N.

+The business will be housed in an old venture with Nio that is no longer active and has been renamed Avatar, they added.

 (Reporting by Yilei Sun in Beijing and Julie Zhu in Hong Kong; Additional reporting by David Kirton in Shenzhen; Editing by Edwina Gibbs)